Starting June 29, 2020, every day, from 9 am to 4 pm. Access to Maison Lamontagne, every day, from 9 am to 11 am - 1 pm to 4 pm.

 Built in 1744, Lamontagne House is the oldest stone-filled half-timbered house open to the public in Eastern Québec.
 Almost three hundred years old, it was built for Marie-Agnès Lepage, granddaughter of the first resident lord of Rimouski.

-Animated visits, exhibitions about the life in the New France era and shop with regional products.
-Also on site, an exhibition about the evolution of the residential architecture in Quebec, bread baking on Friday afternoons and musical performances on Sunday.
+Exhibitions about the life in the New France era and shop with regional products.
+Also on site, an exhibition about the evolution of the residential architecture in Québec, bread baking and picnic aera.